Ensembl/amr_genotypes/README.md

 # AMR Genotypes parser

 A tool for parsing GFFs and TSV files produced by [mettannotator](https://github.com/EBI-Metagenomics/mettannotator) from MGnify.
-Parses the mettannotator combined GFF file looking for CDS records and lookups up the complementary AMRFinderPlus TSV file for more indepth results not transferred to the combined GFF file.
+Parses the mettannotator combined GFF file looking for CDS records and lookups up the complementary AMRFinderPlus TSV file for more in-depth results not transferred to the combined GFF file.

 ## Usage